 Here are some sample use cases:

-• A non-profit team member organising files from volunteers
+- A non-profit team member organizing files from volunteers

 When Dropbox file requests are not suitable